Insprill/intellectual/README.md

 #### Docker

 The easiest way to host intellectual is via Docker, and the included Docker Compose file.
-To create a new direcotry, download the `docker-compose.yml`, and cd into the direcotry, run the following command (Requires cURL 7.10.3 or newer)
+To create a new directory, download the `docker-compose.yml`, and cd into the directory, run the following command (Requires cURL 7.10.3 or newer)
 ```bash
 curl https://raw.githubusercontent.com/Insprill/intellectual/master/docker-compose.yml --create-dirs -o intellectual/docker-compose.yml && cd intellectual
 ```